17 THINGS I WISH I KNEW BEFORE LIVING IN CHINA

 16. OPPORTUNITY IS EVERYWHERE

 I came to China with no teaching experience and thought that I would really struggle with progressing professionally.
 But I have found that there are endless opportunities everywhere.
-Within EF, I took further training and was promoted.
+Within English 1, I took further training and was promoted.
 Outside of the company I had chances to develop in more personal areas.

 17. THE CULTURE WILL BLOW YOU AWAY